pavelvkozlov/arc-glibc-testenv/README.md

 # arc-glibc-testenv
-Set of scripts and configs used for glibc testing
+Set of scripts and configs used for glibc testing.
+Helps to do initial setup for a new test configutation.